microsoft/containers-toolkit/docs/About/Get-WinCNILatestVersion.md

 ## DESCRIPTION

-Returns the latest Windows CNI version number.
+Uses GitHub API to get the latest Windows CNI plugin release version from the microsoft/windows-container-networking repository.

 ## EXAMPLES

-### Example 1: Get latest Nerdctl version
+### Example 1: Get latest nerdctl version

 This returns a string of the latest release version of Windows CNI, e.g., v1.2.0.